magnusrodseth/disaster-tweets/assignment-2/README.md

 - **Recall**: It managed to detect 88% of the actual instances of class `1`.
 - **F1-Score**: The F1-score for this class is recorded at 90%.

 Zooming out to a more generalized view, the macro average indicates an average precision, recall, and F1-score of approximately 92%, 91%, and 91% respectively.
-The weighted average, which factors in the number of instances in each class, indicates an average precision, recall, and F1-score all rounding to about 91%.
+The weighted average indicates an average precision, recall, and F1-score all rounding to about 91%.

 Examining the confusion matrix: